HzaCode/Athlytics/README.md

 These functions generate plots to analyze trends and performance, using data fetched and processed from Strava via the `stoken` you provide.

+**Important Note on API Usage and Performance:** Some functions, particularly `calculate_pbs` and `calculate_decoupling`, need to fetch detailed data (best efforts, streams) for multiple activities.
+This can be **slow** and may hit Strava API rate limits (leading to errors) if you analyze a large number of activities.
+Consider using the `max_activities` parameter in these functions or analyzing shorter date ranges if you encounter issues.

 ### 1. Load Exposure

 This analysis provides an intuitive way to assess your current training load status and potential injury risk level by plotting acute vs. chronic load.
-You can clearly see where your load combination falls within defined risk zones (like the sweet spot, caution zone, or danger zone). **Note:** When using TSS or HRSS as the `load_metric`, the calculation is an *approximation* based on average power or average heart rate available from the Strava activity summary, not detailed stream data.
+You can clearly see where your load combination falls within defined risk zones (like the sweet spot, caution zone, or danger zone). **Note:** When using TSS or HRSS as the `load_metric`, the calculation is an *approximation* based on average power or average heart rate available from the Strava activity summary, not detailed stream data (which would be much slower to process).

 **Calculating Data:**
 To get the underlying data (date, daily_load, atl, ctl, acwr) as a data frame without plotting: